These Sausage Egg Cups are so tasty and simple. Make them ahead or eat them right away for breakfast, brunch, or dinner!

-- Bake for 20 minutes until they are lightly browned on top.
+- Bake for 15-18 minutes until they are lightly browned on top and cooked through the center.
 Let cool for 5 minutes before removing them from the muffin tin.You may need to run a knife around the edge of each muffin cup to remove them from the pan.

 Bake the egg cups and let cool.
 Remove from the muffin tin and place in a 9x13 pan.
 Refrigerate for up to 3 days.
 To reheat bake at 350 for 15 minutes, until heated through.
 You can also microwave the egg cups a few at a time for 30 seconds - 1 minute.